Museums, galleries and libraries

 Immerse yourself in other worlds and cultures, become an expert for a day on the Egyptians or vintage aeroplanes, and stare amazed at art exhibitions the world comes to see.
 Museums and art galleries in England take you to faraway places.
 You get to peek into distant lives by travelling just a few footsteps.
 At the last count there were around 1,600 museums in England, catering to almost every interest you can imagine.
 Many of them are housed in buildings as impressive as the collections within.

-Ever wondered where Charlie and the Chocolate Factory started or what a Bogtrotter cake might taste like?
+Ever wondered where Charlie and the Chocolate Factory started?
 This family-friendly museum has answers for children and adults of all ages.

 Location: Great Missenden, Buckinghamshire

 Bekonscot is the world’s oldest and original model village and model railway, and a tribute to one man’s eccentricity.

 Once Britain’s best kept secret, this major visitor attraction was also the filming location for The Imitation Game starring Benedict Cumberbatch.

 Location: Bletchley, Milton Keynes

 Venture back to 1912 and immerse yourself in the story of RMS Titanic at Southampton’s interactive, state-of-the-art SeaCity Museum.